Pistonight/botw-save-state/README.md

 3. Hold the new combo for 3 seconds, or hold `ZL` to cancel.
    - If you combo includes dpad or plus/minus, open the menu (plus) or map (minus) first, then hold the dpad direction, and then press and hold plus/minus to unpause and hold the other keys.
 4. You should see a confirmation message when the new binding is set

+The key bindings will only work if you are holding exactly the configured keys.
+For example, if your key binding is `A+B`, then holding `A+B+Y` will not count.
+Since V2.5, you can configure a bypass key mask to allow additional keys not part of a key binding to be held.
+For example, if your key binding is `L3+A`, and the bypass key mask is `X`, then you can still trigger the key binding if `X` is held (i.e. `L3+A+X`).
+Note that you should avoid binding conflicting keys - in the same example, if `L3+A+X` is another key binding, then it's up to the implementation for what key binding gets triggered.

+You need to edit the config file directly to config bypass keys, see the "Settings" section above.

 #### State Options